Top-NotchOutdoorSearch

 Output moves with sun, angle, and temperature.

-That honesty showed in the field.
+That honesty shows up in the owner record.

 Buyer reports run all over the map.